OpenEnergyPlatform/oeplatform/docs/install-and-documentation/install/installation.md

     Get only the oeo `full-oeo.owl` from the [openenergyplatform.org](https://openenergyplatform.org/ontology/oeo/releases/oeo-full.owl)

 #### 4.2 Setup the OEO-viewer app

-!!! note
+!!! note "Optional Step"
-    This step is not mandatory to run the oeplatform.
-If you don't include this step you can access the oeplatform website including most ontology pages except for the oeo-viewer and scenario-bundle as well as scenario-comparison React modules.
+    This step is not mandatory to run the oeplatform-core as it is a pluggable React-App.
+If you don't include this step you can access the oeplatform website including most ontology pages except for the oeo-viewer.

 The oeo-viewer is a visualization tool for our OEO ontology and it is under development.
 To be able to see the oeo-viewer, follow the steps below: